Green Card Lawyer In Brooklyn

 EB-3 immigrant visas allow employees in certain fields to obtain a green card or permanent resident status.
 To qualify as a professional, you must have a bachelor’s degree or foreign degree equivalent in a profession that requires at least a bachelor’s to enter it.
 A skilled worker is someone who has at least two years of work or training experience.
 Additionally, you need an employer who wants to hire you and will petition to sponsor you.

-Registered Nurse and Physical Therapist (Schedule A) Green Card
+Registered Nurse and Physical Therapist Green Card (Schedule A)

 Marriage or Immediate Relatives

+If you are married to a U.S. citizen or have an immediate relative in the United States, you may be eligible for a family-based green card.
+You must also meet the other requirements for this type of green card.
 This is the most common way of acquiring a green card.
 The documents to apply for a green card by marriage vary, but generally include:

 - Marriage certificate